 - Measure correct amounts of both pear and cranberry into sauce pan.

 - Add calcium water and lemon juice, and mix well.
+Add optional orange zest and ground spices, if using.

 - Measure sugar or room temperature honey into a bowl.
 Thoroughly mix pectin powder into sweetener.
 Set aside.